 Employee Loans: What To Know Before Loaning Money to Employees

-Jennifer Heim, program founder and director of the Chicago-based Detour 2 Discovery Day School, has given loans to her employees for years.
+Jennifer Heim, program founder and director of the Chicago-based Detour 2 Discovery Day School, has made loans to her employees for years.

-“I’ve had positive outcomes,” said Heim.
+“I’ve had positive outcomes,” Heim said.
 “I feel like the more I help my staff, the more they understand I’m going to be there for them.
 That’s worth it to me.”

-Financial issues such as general debt, medical expenses, education, or even basic living expenses can cause stress, especially during a national crisis such as the coronavirus pandemic.
-As a result, this can make your employees less productive.
-Employee loans might help alleviate some of the stress so your staff can concentrate on their work.
-It’s one of the reasons Heim began offering loans to help staff who may be behind on bills.
-“I don’t want stressed out teachers,” she said.
+Alleviate stress for employees.
+Financial issues such as general debt, medical expenses, education costs or even basic living expenses can cause stress, especially during a national crisis such as the coronavirus pandemic.
+Employee loans might help alleviate some of that stress, so your staff can concentrate on their work.

-- If you offer one employee a loan, other employees may expect one as well.
-This could cause financial strain on your business.
+Danger of workplace friction.
+Owing money to an employer could create an uncomfortable workplace atmosphere for an employee.
+It’s also possible that if you offer one employee a loan, other employees may expect one as well.
+This could put financial strain on your business.

-- Employees who have received a prior loan from you may request more money down the road, try to negotiate a longer repayment term or reduce their interest rate.
+Pressure to continue lending money.
+Employees who have received a prior loan from you may request more money down the road.
+Borrowers may also try to negotiate a longer repayment term or reduce their interest rate.